-Text extraction analysis is the process of extracting named entities from unstructured text such as press articles, Facebook posts, or tweets, and categorizing them.
+Text extraction analysis is the process of extracting named entities from unstructured text such as emails or chat messages.
 Typically, a named entity is a proper noun that falls into a commonly understood category such as a person, organization, or location.
 An entity can also be a Social Security number, email address, postal code, and so on.

 You can configure a Text Analyzer to automatically detect and mark the most important concepts that are expressed in a document.
 This option is useful when you want to tag a document with the most relevant words or phrases, create word clouds, or perform faceted search according to semantic categories.

 You can generate an extractive summary from a large body of text, such as a business report or an email.
 By using summaries, you can make important business decisions without reading complete documents.
 Instead, you can examine the summary and the context of the text in the form of extracted topics, entities, intents, and the sentiment.